brotkrueml/schema/Documentation/Editor/Index.rst

 ------------------ ----------------------------------------------------------------------------------
 FAQPage            Page with frequently asked questions
 ------------------ ----------------------------------------------------------------------------------
-ImageGallery       Page with an image gallery as the most important content
+ImageGallery       Page with an image gallery as the most valuable content
 ------------------ ----------------------------------------------------------------------------------
 ItemPage           Page about a single item, e.g. a blog posting, a photograph, a product
 ------------------ ----------------------------------------------------------------------------------